The Wind in the Willows (2016 musical): West End (2017)

-Royal Tunbridge Wells (2018)
+Other productions

 Opening 13 December 2018, professional regional theatre company Trinity Theatre successfully produced a short three-week revival run of the show which was briefly extended with extra performance dates due to its popularity.

 Susan Elkin reviewed the production positively, awarding it four stars and describing the show as "in pretty good hands with Trinity Theatre Productions".
 BroadwayWorld lists the cast as featuring "Alastair Brown, Alexandra Burns, Ashton Charge, Benjamin Stone, Brook Adams, Ian Chaplin, Jamie Scott-Smith, Lewis Mariot, Harriet Doyle, Luke Simnett, Matthew West, Sara Louisa Parry and Scarlett Leigh Fawcett".
 The production closed 6 January 2019.

-London revival (2021)

 An intimate revival was presented by the Turbine Theatre from 21 to 25 July 2021, directed by Sasha Regan with choreography by James Bennett and musical direction by Olivia Wormald.
 Casting included Tom Duern, Evelyn Hoskins, Josh Coley, Idriss Kargbo, Matthew Jay Ryan, Michael Burgen, Jade Marvin and Emma Ralston.
 The production toured to Latitude Festival where it was one of the top 10 highlights of the year.

 Plot

-Act 1
+Act I

 With the arrival of spring, Mole loses patience with spring cleaning ("Spring").
 He leaves his underground home for the river, where he meets Rat (a water vole), who spends all his days on the river.
 Rat takes Mole for a ride in his rowing boat ("Messing About in a Boat").
 After this, he shares his picnic and an enduring friendship is born.
 Mrs. Otter gate crashes the friend's picnic looking for her daughter Portia, who often wanders off in search of food.
 Rat and Mrs Otter warn Mole about the inhabitants of the Wild Wood and tell him of wise but solitary Badger who lives there.
 Mr. Toad is rich, jovial, friendly and kind-hearted, but aimless and conceited; he regularly becomes obsessed with current fads, only to abandon them abruptly.
 His current fad is boating, and he speeds by the picnic on a wager-boat ("Speed is of the Essence").

 The swallows arrive to herald the beginning of summer ("One Swallow Does Not a Summer Make").
 Mole and Rat visit Toad Hall at Mr. Toad's invitation.
 Having recently given up boating, Mr. Toad's current craze is his horse-drawn caravan, which he invites the reluctant Rat and willing Mole to join him on ("The Open Road").
 Parked at the roadside for an overnight stop, a passing motor car scares the horse, flipping over the caravan.
 Although Rat and Mole are upset, Mr. Toad becomes infatuated with motor cars.
 In his new racer, he terrorises his neighbours, particularly a family of nervous Hedgehogs ("The Hedgehog's Nightmare").
 The animals are both fascinated and dismayed about the new craze, which he enthuses about before crashing his car ("The Amazing Mr Toad").